Can CNNs Be More Robust Than Transformers?

 \section{Larger Models}

-So far we have only demonstrated the effectiveness of our proposed models on a relative small model scale.
-To show that they are also beneficial to larger models, we change our model to match the total FLOPs of DeiT-Base.
-We change the base channel dimensions to (128, 256, 512, 1024), and over 20 blocks are added in stage 3 of the network.
-We then train it with the ConvNeXT-B recipe \cite{convnext} and compare its performance with DeiT-Base, as shown in Tab.~\ref{Experiment: Final Base Model Results}.
-We have also tried directly applying DeiT recipe and find that brings little improvement.
-As can be seen from Tab.~\ref{Experiment: Final Base Model Results}, our proposed Robust-ResNet-Base models still performs favorably against DeiT-B, indicating the great potential of our method when scaling up models.
+To demonstrate the effectiveness of our proposed models on larger scales, we conduct experiments to match the total FLOPs of DeiT-Base.
+Specifically, we increase the base channel dimensions to (128, 256, 512, and 1024) and add over 20 blocks in stage 3 of the network, while using the ConvNeXT-B recipe for training \citep{convnext} \footnote{We have also experimented with the DeiT training recipe, but found that it did not improve performance significantly in this case.}.
+We compare the performance of the adjusted models to DeiT-B, as shown in Tab.~\ref{Experiment: Final Base Model Results}.
+Our results indicate that our proposed Robust-ResNet family performs favorably against DeiT-B even on larger scales, suggesting that our method has great potential for scaling up models.